Are you satisfied with the progress you made during the past year?

 8. A metronome is essential for measuring your progress and necessary to develop good time, which is essential for playing with others.
 You’ll need a good electric metronome with a deep tone.
 After you’re familiar with a piece start practicing it at a slow pace like 70BPM.
 When you can play the piece through without any mistakes put the tempo up to 76BPM and try it there.
 Whenever you make a mistake reduce your tempo and stay there until you can play it through again perfectly.
 This reinforces all the correct moves.
 Then increase the tempo and try it again.
 Reduce the tempo again if necessary to reinforce again.
 This is the fastest way to learn.
 PRACTICE DOESN’T MAKE PERFECT, PERFECT PRACTICE MAKES PERFECT.
 When you’re practice time has ended write down the date and the tempo setting on your music or practice log so you’ll know where to start next session.

 9. Move on before you get frustrated.
 Don’t waste too much time trying to perfect things, especially if it frustrates you.
-Some students prefer to move through an entire book 2 or 3 times to avoid getting stuck on something and becoming frustrated.
+Some students prefer to move quickly through an entire lesson repeatedly to avoid getting stuck on something and becoming frustrated.
 The difficult parts seem easier when you come back to them.
 You may learn something new in the meantime that will makes that tough part easier to learn next time through.

 10. Make your recorder your best friend.
 You’ll need some type of recorder to record yourself practicing.
-First, listen to the instruction while you read in the book, then play along and after practicing the material briefly, record yourself.
-The quality of the recording is not important; go for the ease of one button recording with no level checks.
-This way you play something short and play it back easily.
-Make sure your metronome is audible when you record.
+The quality of the recording is not important; go for a simple recording with no level checks, It's the playing not the sound you're going for.
+Play something short and play it back, and make sure your metronome is audible when you record.
 End each practice session recording and begin the next by listening so you can work out the rough spots.
-Listen for improvement.
-Save some of your practice recordings and when you feel like there is no progress, go back and listen to some old recordings, you’ll hear the progress!
+Save some of your practice recordings, listen for improvement. and when you feel like there is no progress, go back and listen to some older recordings, you’ll hear the progress!
 Keep it up, consistency is important.